civo/cli/README.md

 ### Snapshot Schedules

-Resource snapshots allow you to automate the creation and management of snapshots of your resources.
+Snapshot schedules allow you to automate the creation and management of snapshots of your resources.

 > [!IMPORTANT]
 > Currently, Snapshot Schedules only work with Instance Snapshots.
 More resource types will be supported in the future.